nuxeh/url-bot-rs/README.md

     systemctl status url-bot-rs.service
     sudo journalctl -u url-bot-rs.service

-## Additional command line options
+## `url-bot-rs` additional command line options

 - Usage is printed by providing `--help` on run.
-- To print some additional runtime information, add `-v` or `--verbose`.
+- To print additional runtime information, add `-v` or `--verbose`.
+The level of verbosity can be increased by adding extra `v`s; at higher levels of verbosity IRC messages received, HTTP reponse headers, and information regarding resolution of URLs, such as cookies set, can be printed.
-- To print all received IRC messages, along with HTTP response data to the console, add `-D` or `--debug`.

 ## IRC